 Lodging in provided in a newer home on 5 private acres with a very large floor plan, 2 bedrooms with private bathrooms, large roll up door garage for vehicles, gym, full kitchen, and laundry.
 A short distance from grocery stores and restaurants.

-- Fiber Optic WiFi - · Full Kitchen, Laundry, & Gym
+- Fiber Optic WiFi

+- Full Kitchen, Laundry, & Gym

+- 5 Private Acres with indoor and outdoor kenneling

 On Site Lodging!